bouncepaw/betula/settings/How to add a new Setting.md

 2023-06-28 I decided to add a new Setting: Custom CSS.
 Thought that I should document it for a future Settingist.

+2025-05-14 When implementing Custom JS, the document was brought to speed.

 As you can see, there are quite a lot of steps to add a new setting.
 That should discourage you from adding settings.
 No one really wants them.

 ## Update `types.Settings`